 The National Service of Remembrance is open to the public and no passes or tickets are required.

-There will be video screens north of the Cenotaph, near the green outside the main Ministry of Defence building, and outside the Scotland Office.
+There are video screens north of the Cenotaph, near the green outside the main Ministry of Defence building, and outside the Scotland Office.

 Temporary public toilets will be located in Whitehall Place.
 First aid facilities, provided by St John’s Ambulance, will be available at various locations along Whitehall, whilst their personnel will also be patrolling the area.